 Description of Figure/Doll

-Hand made American Indian male doll.
+Handmade American Indian male doll.
 His body is stuffed fabric.
 He is wearing a long shirt, shawl and long pants.
 His clothing is decorated with cross-stitched Indian symbols.
-His face (eyes, nose, and mouth) are also created with cross-stitch.
+His face (eyes, nose, and mouth) is also created with cross-stitch.
 He has a colorful crocheted bag on his side.

 Link to higher resolution images at ClipPix